Updated: Nov 21, 2020

 For example, frontal headaches often respond well to stimulation of a point called Large Intestine 4 - which is on the hand, in the web between the first finger and thumb - you can try doing acupressure on this point by finding a tender point in that muscle and holding pressure on it.
 If the headache is on the sides of the head, behind the eyes, wrapping around the whole head, at the base of the skull / top of the neck, or at the top of the head, the points will be different, often on the hands and feet.

 While I'm on a roll of general treatments that help most headaches, another old naturopathic remedy is a process called contrast hydrotherapy.
 For headache treatments you will need a basin of hot water and a basin of ice water.
 The name of the game is contrast.
 For migraines you would try putting your feet in the hot water while putting a washcloth that had been dipped in the ice water on the back of the neck.
 If that doesn't work, switch the hot and cold applications (feet in ice water, hot cloth on neck).
 For tension headaches you can try this same approach, or you may try alternating hot and cold cloths on the back of the neck.
-Contrast hydrotherapy is surprisingly effective.
+Contrast hydrotherapy is surprisingly effective, in part because it improves blood flow through the superficial vessels.

 Now, moving on to addressing specific types of headaches.